National Conference FAQ

 Please email nationalconference@apraxia-kids.org or contact our office at 412-785-7072.

-What is the refund policy for the 2023 Apraxia Kids National Conference?
+What is the refund policy for the 2026 Conference

 If you find that you cannot attend the conference after registering, please note our refund policy below.

-• Conference registration less a $50 processing fee for general and professional registration
+• Conference registration less a $50 processing fee for all registration levels.

-• No refunds will be provided after May 31, 2023.
-In person attendees will receive access to the Virtual recordings
+• No refunds will be provided after May 31, 2026.
+In-person registrants will receive access to the Virtual recordings.

 Can I order a t-shirt for the National Conference?